 I am a theoretical linguist, which means I study human language from a scientific perspective.
 I come up with theories about how it works and why, and then test them.
 In particular, I am interested in the structure of sentences (syntax), how the meanings of sentences are computed (semantics), and the ways in which these two interact.

-I am also interested in sociolinguistics, and especially in the intersection of language, gender, and sexuality.
+Beyond syntax and semantics, I am also interested in sociolinguistics, and especially in the intersection of language, gender, and sexuality.
 I have done some work in this area using critical discourse analysis, and hope to do more.

 Outside of linguistics, I enjoy techy things, strategy gaming, and being a card-carrying SJW.